Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 ## Creating patches for your patches
 (tbd and probably on another md file)

-[^1]:Guide was built using this version, but you can probably use the latest version.
+[^1]:Guide was built using this version, do not use CK fixes v1.7 when generating previsibines, there will be errors when generating the Cell index.
 [^2]:Guide will be using this because I use an enb
 [^3]:For now, I suggest using PRP 0.57.2 since it is labeled stable.
 The PPF listed in the Github will always be the latest version but for simplicity sake I suggest using the one shipped in the mod page.
 [^4]:That is all the DLC + UF4P + PRP + the plugin in question's masters.
 There is a problem when the CK adds the masters of other plugins to your new plugin and that causes errors when generating the precombine data.